microsoft/iomt-fhir/docs/BicepInstallation.md

 |Type|Behavior
 |---|---
-|**Lookup**|Default setting.
-Device identifier from ingested messages is retrieved from the FHIR server.
-Patient is expected to be linked to the device.
 |**Create**|System attempts to retrieve the device identifier and associated patient from the FHIR server.
 If either isn't found a shell resource with just the identity will be created.
 Requires a patient identifier be mapped in the device content configuration template.
+|**Lookup**|Device identifier from ingested messages is retrieved from the FHIR server.
+Patient is expected to be linked to the device.
-|**LookupWithEncounter**|Like the first setting but allows you to include an encounter identifier with the message to associate with the device/patient.
+|**LookupWithEncounter**|Similar to the 'Lookup' setting but allows you to include an encounter identifier with the message to associate with the device/patient.
 The encounter is looked up during processing and any observations created are linked to the encounter.
 The association here is assumed to be one encounter per device.

 ## Deployment
 ### Option 1: Single-click Deploy to Azure via ARM template generated from Bicep Template